COMP2150-24s1/level-design-assessment-Ronitium/README.md

 2)
 ![Spikes 2!](DocImages/Spikes2.png)

-Adding spikes also introduces another hazard of the level because this keeps the player aware that acid is not the only hazard that harms the player.
+Adding spikes also introduces another hazard of the level because this keeps the player aware that acid is not the only fixed hazard that harms the player.

 ### 2.6.
 Moving Platforms